 Regular Medical Examination

-Poodle care is important even if your Poodle Puppy seems healthy, a checkup once year is recommended.
+Even if your poodle seems healthy, a checkup once ayear is recommended.

 Poodle care means taking your poodle for regular medical and dental checkups and stay current on vaccinations, flea and heart worm prevention.

 Along with performing regular at-home health examinations, providing good nutrition and enough exercise, grooming, regular brushing and combing, as well as care of nails, teeth, ears and eyes.